Philippines Pesos (PHP)

 - It is possible to save money if you live well within your means and munch at cheap local eateries.
 Thankfully, as the country is quite westernized, you can satisfy any craving for western junk food (which, let’s face it… most people do) without breaking the bank by eating at places like 'Jollibee'.

 - How much TEFL training is recommended?

 - A TEFL qualification is required to teach here.
-Something like i-to-i’s 100-hour Combined Course will prepare you well for your first classes.
+Something like i-to-i’s Professional TEFL Course (120) will prepare you well for your first classes.

 - Common teaching conditions

 - Many private schools are run primarily as businesses, so you could end up with a hectic schedule.
 Your students will mostly be Filipino, but lots of Koreans come to learn English, too.
 Whichever nationality you teach, they expect you to be an entertainer almost as much as an educator.